rebelwarrior/elm-doc-builder/ReadMe.md

 9. [_] Use consistent css for question title and question description
 10. [_] Fix css function and clean that up
 11. [_] Create the "Combo Box" autocomplete from list question
+12. [_] Create sister application that creates the question json from a series of options.

 Bugs:
 1. [_] Width of table elements (items) too long.